QCD at the amplitude level: Fock state interference in heavy quark electroproduction: Electroproduction of heavy quarks and a novel asymmetry in QCD

+Indeed this asymmetry is induced by the intrinsic-extrinsic heavy quark interference and this phenomena is similar to the Brodsky-Gillespie asymmetry discovered before in QED case~\cite{Brodsky:1968rd} and confirmed at DESY~\cite{Asbury:1967hbp}.

 Now we consider numerical applications of our findings.
-In Fig.~\ref{fig3} we plot the asymmetry $x \, {\cal P}_{\rm as}(x)$ as function of $x$ when the extrinsic normalization constant $N_{\rm ex}$ is varied from 0.3 to 0.6.
-In Fig.~\ref{fig4} we plot our predictions for the differential cross section $d\sigma_{e^-p}/dQ^2$ at $y=1$ restricting to the intrinsic charm quark and antiquark contributions and compare it with data extracted from results of the H1 Collaboration at DESY~\cite{H1:2002voc}.
-For completeness we vary the $N_{c_{\rm in}}$ from 3 to 6, which corresponds to the 0.5\%$-$1\% of intrinsic charm in the proton.
+In Fig.~\ref{fig3} we plot the asymmetry $x \, {\cal P}_{\rm as}(x)$ as function of $x$ when the extrinsic normalization constant $N_{\rm ex}$ is varied from 0.3 to 0.6 and $N_{c_{\rm in}} = 6$.
+In Fig.~\ref{fig4} we plot our predictions for the differential cross section $d\sigma_{e^-p}/dQ^2$ at $y=1$ including all charm quark and antiquark contributions (intrinsic, extrinsic, and their interference) and compare it with data extracted from results of the H1 Collaboration at DESY~\cite{H1:2002voc}.
+Here we use fixed value of $N_{c_{\rm ex}}=0.3$.
+For completeness we vary the $N_{c_{\rm in}}$ from 1.5 to 6, which corresponds to the 0.25\%$-$1\% of intrinsic charm in the proton.
 The variation of the $N_{c_{\rm in}}$ is shown by shaded band.
-Here we use fixed value of $N_{c_{\rm ex}}=0.3$.
+One can see that our curve for the cental value of the $N_{c_{\rm in}}=3$ fits perfectly the data.